open-data/opengov/docs/drupal9-admin-testplan.md

   </li>

   <li>
-    <h3>Adding Content - In the "Content" tab, select the "Add content" optionyou should be able to:</h3>
+    <h3>Adding Content - In the "Content" tab, select the "Add content" options you should be able to:</h3>
     <ul>
       <li>
       - [ ]